 National Student Arts Advocate Award

-In non-pandemic years, the annual National Student Arts Advocate Award gives a Missouri high school arts student the opportunity to go to Washington, D. C. in the spring to participate in the annual Arts Advocacy Day, sponsored by Americans for the Arts.
+MAAE's annual National Student Arts Advocate Award gives a Missouri high school arts student the opportunity to go to Washington, D. C. in the spring to participate in the annual Arts Advocacy Day, sponsored by Americans for the Arts.
 The contest for the award is open to all Missouri high school students who participate in at least one arts program and are in good standing at their school.

 We are now accepting applications for the 2024 National Student Arts Advocate Essay Contest/Award.
 Open to Missouri students age 14 and up who participate in at least one arts education program, and who are students in good standing.
 Candidates will also participate in MAAE statewide arts advocacy initiatives of Show-Me Arts and Fine Arts Education Day.
 Annual Deadline for submissions - January 31.